Documentation

 Is my data secure?

 By default, your vocabulary data is stored locally on your device.
-We don't have access to your word collection or learning progress.
+We don't have access to your lookup history.
 See our Privacy Policy for details.

 How do I completely uninstall NearWord?